finn-chan/google-contacts-birthday/README.md

-# google-contacts-birthday
+# google-contacts-birthdays
-Generates a calendar of Google Contacts (Lunar) birthdays.
+Generates a calendar of Google contacts (Lunar) birthdays.